 In addition, siteless/hybrid trials involve many more interactions and interfaces, so IT solutions must be considered to facilitate seamless communication and transfer of information and materials.
 For instance, systems must be in place to make data gathering easy for the patient, yet also ensure that all information provided to the central laboratory and pharmaceutical companies is appropriately blinded.
 Again, this information can only be available to the necessary and appropriate parties and must be blinded to all others.

 All members of the supply chain must be involved in the protocol design.
 Clinical logistics can no longer be treated as a transactional part of the business once the protocol has been established.
 Questions to be resolved include: Is it possible to establish virtual and/or hybrid trials in the countries of interest?
 Will there be one mega investigator site?
 How will the drug be dispersed and distributed?
-Will the drug be physically stored at the manufacturer site or a GMP depot?
+Will the drug be physically stored at the manufacturer site or a GMP Clinical Supply Center?
 How will it be shipped, and how will overages be avoided?

 Trials involving DTP/DFP services must also be designed to cover the last mile.
 How will the drug get to patients, who will be the patient caregivers and how will data be managed so that it is visible for patient delivery but blinded to the pharmaceutical company?
 What contingency plans are in place if a nurse misses an appointment or if the patient isn’t at home at the agreed upon time?
 What options exist for risk mitigation if a temperature excursion occurs for a cold storage drug during shipment?